|Essential vocational training programme for candidate legal practitioners intending to be admitted as advocates

 (d) civil procedure;

 (f) professional conduct and legal ethics for advocates;

 (i) information and communication technology for practice, and associated aspects of cyber law.

 *Not included in this programme

 This training caters specifically for Non-Fidelity Fund Advocates.
-Additional training in bookkeeping will be required for those candidates that intend to become advocates with a Fidelity Fund Certificate.
+Additional training in bookkeeping and legal practice management as contemplated in section 85(1)(b) and section 87 of the LPA, will be required for those candidates that intend to become advocates with a Fidelity Fund Certificate.

 The medium of instruction is English.